ingsga/Lets_Learn_Together_Data_Analytics/README.md

 1) Data_Analytics_Learn_Together_1

    a) Generate Data Frames for Practice
-     - Here we will be learning and practicing how to generate our own data as a Data Frame in Phyton

    b) Case Study
-     - Using the data we randonmly generated we are going to do some Data Analysis together

        - Gender Distribution
        - Age Analysis
        - Grade Distribution